 Springtime Power Washing

 If you want to give your home more curb appeal, one great way to start is by giving the exterior a thorough cleaning.
 An exterior that sparkles in the sun can make a world of difference.
 But if you’re about to reach for a pressure washer, stop right there.
 Not all surfaces can handle the intense spray of a pressure washer; some, like brick, can be damaged by the wrong tools.
 Here you’ll find out which method is best for your home, along with more know-how you’ll need to get the job done right.
 You can get more info online on power washing options.

 Get prepared to pressure wash

 If you own your home and plan to use a pressure washer at least once each year, it could be worth it to buy your own.
 They are not cheap … but they are not cheap to rent, either.
-If you cannot reach the upper floors of your home on a ladder, consider hiring a pro to do the job.
+If you cannot reach the upper floors of your home on a ladder, consider hiring a pro power washing specialist to do the job.
 If you are doing it yourself, follow these steps:

 - Soap or no soap?Water alone is enough to get most exteriors clean.
 If you have mold or mildew, use a specialty house cleaner designed to kill mildew in the pressure washer’s detergent compartment.

 - Choose the right nozzle.Pressure washer nozzles are measured in degrees — those that shoot water in a very narrow area have the strongest spray (zero is the strongest) and should be used very cautiously.
 For most homes a nozzle with a 40-degree spray should suffice, so start there and work your way down to a 25-degree nozzle if necessary.

 - Secure windows, doors and pets.Make sure dogs (who could be curious about the spray) and children are inside, and close all the windows and doors before getting started.
 Also put on a pair of safety goggles to protect your eyes from dirt and debris.